python-trio/trio-amqp/docs/examples/index.rst

 Examples
 ========

     Those examples are ported from the `RabbitMQ tutorial <http://www.rabbitmq.com/getstarted.html>`_.
-They are specific to `aioamqp` and uses `coroutines` exclusievely.
+They are specific to `trio_amqp` and uses `coroutines` exclusievely.
 Please read both documentation together, as the official documentation explain how to use the AMQP protocol correctly.

     Do not hesitate to use RabbitMQ `Shiny management interfaces <https://www.rabbitmq.com/management.html>`_, it really helps to understand which message is stored in which queues, and which consumer unqueues what queue.